mendix/docs/content/en/docs/developerportal/operate/monitoring-with-apm/dynatrace-metrics.md

 #### 4.1.2 Extra Dimensions

-You can set extra dimensions as tags in the Developer Portal.
+You can set extra dimensions as tags in the Mendix Portal.
 Mendix recommends at least setting an `env:{environment_name}` tag (for example, `env:accp`).
 This tag enables you to identify metrics sent from a particular environment so you can separate out production metrics from test metrics.

 To set this tag, do the following:

-1. Go to the **Environments** page of your app in the *Developer Portal*.
+1. Go to the **Environments** page of your app in the *Mendix Portal*.
 2. Click **Details** ({{% icon name="notes-paper-edit" %}}) on an environment you are monitoring with Dynatrace.
 3. Switch to the **Tags** tab.
 4. Click **Add** and type in a string to be sent to Dynatrace as a dimension.
 For more information, see the [**Tags** tab](/developerportal/deploy/environments-details/#tags) documentation in *Environment Details*.